WukLab/pDPM/README.md

 ## Cite

-To cite our pDPM paper, please use the following bibtex:
+To cite our pDPM paper, please consider using the following bibtex:

 ```
 @inproceedings {ATC20-pDPM,